Sushma0812/java8-exercise-1/README.md

 Program3

-Given a Map and Double find total purchase cost including taxes by iterating through the Map using lambda expression
+Given a Map and Double find total purchase cost including taxes by iterating through the Map using lambda expression.